-DLM Architects is an award winning RIBA chartered practice built on a framework of architecture, product design and construction, working collaboratively with a network of skilled consultants, hand-picked to meet the specific needs of each project.
+DLM Architects is an award winning RIBA chartered practice.
+We believe that architecture should not just be seen as a statutory requirement, but be viewed as an opportunity to maximise the potential of your investment and the enjoyment of your home.
+We provide a full service from conceptual design through to completion allowing a more efficient and refined solution to our clients brief.
+DLM is built on a framework of architecture, product design and construction, working collaboratively with a network of quality consultants, hand-picked to meet the specific needs of each project.

 Our experience of local planning policy and the Island Development Plan allows us to identify a balanced contrast between significant character and intelligent design, maximising the potential of your project.

 We create architectural responses, informed by specific site conditions, the ways in which people utilise and inhabit spaces, and the unique and varied ways in which we each choose to live.

 Our bespoke services incorporate concept design, planning and building licence applications, construction detailing, contract administration and project management.

 BA(Hons) DipArch RIBA

 David established DLM Architects in 2011 and is proud to be one of the few Chartered Architects in Guernsey.
 He is a member of the RIBA, the ARB, a council member of the GSA and sits on the executive committee for the CIF

 In 2003 he graduated from Kingston University with First Class Honours and was awarded runner up in the prestigious international RIBA Presidents Medal, before returning to Guernsey to work on various projects at a local chartered architecture practice.

 David received Distinction for RIBA Part 2 at London Metropolitan University and once again shortlisted for the RIBA Presidents Medal.
 During this time he assisted in the successful submission of several international competitions at DRDH, including the Norwegian Concert Hall and City Library in Bodo.